2023 Solar Incentives Guide for Ellington, CT - Tax Credits & Rebates

 Wondering how the ITC applies to your specific situation?
 Get in touch with your local Ellington solar panel installation expert to get more information.

-Click here to learn more about the new Inflation Reduction Act.
-The easiest way to fully understand how the new Clean Energy Credit will apply to you is to speak with your local Ellington solar panel installation expert directly.
+More information about the new Inflation Reduction Act can be found here.
+The best way to understand how the new Clean Energy Credit might apply to you is to speak with your local Ellington solar panel company directly.

 State & Local Solar Incentives